Arjunssolanki/Nexthike_project_7_NLP_Disaster_tweet_classification/README.md

    #### Models used

-   a. classification with TFIDF and SVM
+   1. classification with TFIDF and SVM
-   b.
-Classification with Word2Vec and SVM
+   2. Classification with Word2Vec and SVM
-   c. word embedding and classification with Deep learning
+   3. word embedding and classification with Deep learning

 2. ### RF_Disaster_tweet_classification.ipynb -

    #### Model used

-   a.
-Twitter Sentiment Analysis with Random Forest
+   1. Twitter Sentiment Analysis with Random Forest

 3. ### TFIDF_Tweet_classification.ipynb